This is the NYC BBQ Weekly newsletter. If you would like to receive this in your inbox weekly, you can easily subscribe here!

 Jimmy has been instrumental in promoting the NYC barbecue scene by hosting the Brisket King and Pig Island events each year.
 These events give local and out-of-town pitmasters a chance to show off their skills while also providing a hell of an event for meat lovers who live in NYC.

 Restaurants and pitmasters that have been confirmed so far include:

 Cash Only BBQ - Corey Cash

 Cash Only BBQ is a relatively new operation out of Brooklyn that has lots of swagger and creativity and it is a favorite at local barbecue events.
-Owner Corey Cash had to recently close his small joint but plans to open a bigger one later this year.
+Owner Corey Cash had to recently close his small joint but plans to open a bigger one later this year in Brooklyn.

 Hill Country Barbecue Market - Ash Fulk

 Hill Country is one of NYC’s most important barbecue joints and one of the best you’ll find in Manhattan.
 Pitmaster Ash Fulk has been slinging great Texas-style BBQ for many years and previously competed on Bravo’s Top Chef.

 Izzy's Brooklyn Smokehouse is the brainchild of Sruli “Izzy” Eidelman, a master of kosher barbecue and a previous winner of Brisket King NYC in 2017.
 He recently opened an outstanding kosher barbecue taqueria in Crown Heights and he is building an empire of inventive kosher restaurants.

 Mable’s Smokehouse - Jeff Lutonsky and Meghan Love

 Mable’s Smokehouse has been a popular barbecue staple in Williamsburg, Brooklyn for nearly 10 years.
 Jeff and Meghan offer a blend of Texas, Kansas City, and Oklahoma barbecue with an emphasis on brisket and ribs.